-A google search revealed they also use black beans and pinto beans are to make mouthwatering bean pies.
+According to my google search, black beans and pinto beans are also used to make mouthwatering bean pies.

 I used pinto beans, shredded carrots and no eggs to make my version of this classic dessert.
 Shredded carrots, an optional ingredient, adds texture and thickness.